What Is Actually The Definition Of An ‘Endangered Species’?

 - CR (critically endangered)

-- EN (endangered
+- EN (endangered)

 - VU (vulnerable)